Skip to main content

 Other Courts

-While nearly every legal issue that citizens will deal with will be handled by either the state or federal courts, there are specialty courts in place for certain matters.
-Bankruptcy courts are a distinct branch of the federal system.
-Military courts are completely independent from state and federal courts and have their own rules of procedure and applicable laws.
+Specialty courts are in place to address specific legal issues.
+For instance, bankruptcy courts are a distinct branch of the federal system.
+Military courts are independent of state and federal courts and have their own court rules of procedure and applicable laws.
+The following are some examples of specialized courts:

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help